kkmhogen/KBeaconDemo_Ios/README.md

 ```

 ##### 4.3.3.3 Update Eddystone parameters
-The app can modify the eddystone parameters of KBeacon through the KBCfgEddyURL and KBCfgEddyUID class.
+The app can modify the eddystone parameters of KBeacon by the KBCfgEddyURL and KBCfgEddyUID class.
-The KBCfgEddyURL has follow paramaters:
+The KBCfgEddyURL has follow parameters:
 * url: eddystone URL address

-The KBCfgEddyUID has follow paramaters:
+The KBCfgEddyUID has follow parameters:
 * nid: namespace id about UID.
 It is 10 bytes length hex string value.
 * sid: instance id about UID.
 It is 6 bytes length hex string value.